murilo-arruda/todo-list-node-cli/README.md

 * Switch any todo with another.
 * Copy any todo.
 * Only saves the file if there's any changes.
+* Remove the todos you already completed.
+* Get the todo to your clipboard.
 * Restart the program.

 ## Command Cheat